Tambopata National Reserve

 Restaurant Bar Spa

-45-minute boat transfer from Puerto Maldonado
+About 45 minutes by boat from Puerto Maldonado

 Restaurant Laundry Service Room Service Bar

-A 20-minute boat transfer from Puerto Maldonado
+About 25 minutes by boat from Puerto Maldonado

-Approximately 2 hours by boat from Puerto Maldonado
+About 2 hours by boat from Puerto Maldonado

 The Inotawa Lodge, built by a Swiss-Peruvian family on the border of the Tambopata Candamo Reserve, is considered by its owners to be more than a lodge: “it’s a tribute to nature, whose beauty and majesty inspire us to love, respect, and preserve it.”
 The large and comfortable rooms are ideal for relaxing and enjoying the natural surroundings, and by adapting the traditional native style of construction, they keep visitors in permanent contact with the rainforest.